Rebimastat

-Pharamcology
+Pharmacology

 Rebimastat is a second-generation, sulfhydryl-based MMPI that binds to the catalytic zinc ion within the active site of several matrix metalloproteinases (MMPs), including MMP-1, MMP-2, MMP-7, MMP-9, and MMP-14.
 MMPs are zinc-dependent endopeptidases that play a crucial role in the degradation of the extracellular matrix (ECM).
 This ECM remodeling is essential for various physiological processes, but in cancer, it facilitates angiogenesis (formation of new blood vessels), tumor invasion, and metastasis (spread of cancer cells to distant sites).
 By inhibiting these MMPs, rebimastat aimed to disrupt these processes, potentially limiting tumor growth and spread by reducing blood supply and hindering tumor cell proliferation.

 As one of the earlier non-hydroxamate MMPIs, rebimastat incorporates a thiol zinc-binding group.
 This design aimed to achieve broad-spectrum MMP inhibition while minimizing inhibition of sheddases (also known as ADAMs), metalloproteinases responsible for shedding membrane-bound proteins.
 This "sheddase-sparing" approach was intended to mitigate some of the side effects observed with earlier MMP inhibitors, which were thought to be related to the inhibition of these other metalloproteinases.